eslint/rfcs/designs/2026-custom-base-path/README.md

 ## Alternatives

-### Change `**/` semantics to match outside the base path

-One proposal was to make patterns prefixed with `**/` (such as `**/*.js`) match files regardless of base path.

-This approach has some drawbacks:

-- it creates edge cases for `ignores` (for example, `**/foo/` might unexpectedly match ancestor path segments)
-- it does not provide a clear way to target only specific paths outside the base path
-- it would require matching against absolute paths in some cases, which is harder to reason about
-- it changes established glob semantics and is potentially breaking

-To address the last point and avoid a breaking change, additional solutions have been proposed:

-- adding a feature flag `v10_file_matching` for changed glob semantics
-- adding a dedicated config key `matchAbsolute` for absolute matching

 ### Rely on config lookup improvements only

 The `unstable_config_lookup_from_file` / `v10_config_lookup_from_file` flag was considered as a possible way to cover these scenarios.